secretstartups/handbook/sales/field-operations/sales-systems/index.html.md

 5. If there is a severity impacting the flow of business (i.e. No one can make a quote, No accounts are being created, Opportunities cannot be closed Won) follow the process as described above as well as share the issues in the `Sales-Support` Slack Channel

 ### Field & Process Deprecation
-* Since field & process deprecation is as common an occurance as the creation it is important that the system team implements a repeatable process that we can leverage when deprecating any fields pr processes.
+* Since field & process deprecation is as common an occurrence as the creation it is important that the system team implements a repeatable process that we can leverage when deprecating any fields pr processes.

 #### Field Deprecation
 * This process is most often used by the systems team.
-If you have or are aware of a field in Salesforce that is no longer needed, please infom the Sales Systems team by following the process outlined in [getting help from the sales systems team](#steps-to-getting-help-from-sales-systems)
+If you have or are aware of a field in Salesforce that is no longer needed, please inform the Sales Systems team by following the process outlined in [getting help from the sales systems team](#steps-to-getting-help-from-sales-systems)
 1. Open an issue listing out all of the fields that we are investigating to deprecate.
 Be sure to include the field name, field API name and the object that the field is associated with in a table in the description of the issue.
 1. Alert the data team to the upcoming field deprecation by tagging them on the issue.
 1. Alert all relevant partner teams (Marketing Ops, Sales Ops, Finance Ops etc.) as needed
-1. Prepend `[DEPRECATE]` to the begining of the field name.
-If the field name cannot accomadate a field name that long copy and paste the original name into the description, trim unneccessary characters from the name and try again.
+1. Prepend `[DEPRECATE]` to the beginning of the field name.
+If the field name cannot accommodate a field name that long copy and paste the original name into the description, trim unnecessary characters from the name and try again.
 For this reason `[DELEETE]` is also acceptable to prepend to the field name.
 1. In Visual Studio Code, pull from master and perform a scan for each of the API names in the issue.
 If the field is used, investigate if the code can be updated as to not include this field.
 1. If code is updated in the previous step prepare a merge request and relate it to the issue.
 1. If your sandbox is out of date, refresh it so that any recent edits are included in the next step.
 1. Push any updated code to your sandbox (if applicable) and start a change set.
-1. For all fields that are still eligable to be deprecated log into your sandbox and attempt to delete them one by one.
-Record any conenction between any fields and any field updates, workflow rules, validation rules etc. (Reports, Report Types etc can be ignored in this step)
+1. For all fields that are still eligible to be deprecated log into your sandbox and attempt to delete them one by one.
+Record any connection between any fields and any field updates, workflow rules, validation rules etc. (Reports, Report Types etc can be ignored in this step)
 1. Investigate any connections found in the previous steps and if the field can still be deleted.
 1. For all fields that cannot be deleted
    - Link the investigation issue to the investigated field by pasting the Gitlab Issue Link in the fields description.